Jo Ann Castle, Pianist (1959-1969)

 Castle also pledged her support to unsuccessful abortion rights and gambling initiatives in the State of Arkansas.
 Castle's children, meanwhile, were required to farm the marijuana fields as she corralled them into her underworld of illegal drugs.

 Castle's children were taken from her by their father after law enforcement was alerted to child abuse and child molestation.
-Castle successfully bailed her boyfriend out of jail by falsifying a police report denying the incident and married him in a church.
+Castle admitted to law enforcement that she provided perjured testimony to bail her boyfriend out of jail.
 The children were then kidnapped at their elementary school by Castle and secretly relocated from California to Michigan during a child custody battle.

 Castle suborned eight more years of child molestation until she divorced in 1987, telling one reporter she had been "brainwashed" by her husband.
 "I was a mess and I hated myself," she explained, "consuming enough booze and food to weigh 300 lbs."